petros-d/docs/cloud/deploy-code.md

 astro deploy
 ```

 This command returns a list of Airflow Deployments available in your Workspace and prompts you to pick one.
-Once this command is executed, all files in your Airflow project directory are built into a new Docker image and pushed to Astronomer.
+Once this command is executed, all files in your Astronomer project directory are built into a new Docker image and pushed to Astronomer.

 ## Step 3: Validate Your Changes